Mathematics

 Maths in the Early Years Foundation Stage

 All children in the EYFS follow a broad-based curriculum and have a wide range of opportunities to explore mathematical concepts; both planned and self-initiated inside and outdoors.
 Children also take part in whole class and group activities designed to develop mathematical language and concepts.
-Resources are used imaginatively and creatively to stimulate curiosity and excitement about the world around them.

 Assessments are observation based and inform planning to build on prior knowledge and understanding.